June 8, 2023

 • Solid Colloids (Sols): These comprise small droplets dispersed throughout solid particles such as butter or mayonnaise, for instance.

-• Solid Dispersed in Liquid: Particles are dispersed throughout a liquid medium such as ink, paints and clay suspensions.
+• Solid Dispersed in Liquid: Particles are dispersed throughout a liquid medium such as ink, paints, and clay suspensions.

-• Mess Solid Dispersed in Solid: Solid particles can also be dispersed through solid media like alloys, gemstones and certain ceramics.
+• Mess Solid Dispersed in Solid: Solid particles can also be dispersed through solid media like alloys, gemstones, and certain ceramics.

 • Gas Colloids (Aerosols): Solid or Liquid Particles Dispersed in Gas: These aerosols consist of solid or liquid particles dispersed throughout a gas medium such as air.
-Examples are smoke (solid particles in air) or fog (liquid droplets suspended within it).
+Examples are smoke (solid particles in the air) or fog (liquid droplets suspended within it).

 • Gas Dispersed in Liquid: Carbonated beverages and whipped cream contain gas bubbles dispersed throughout their liquid mediums, creating pockets of gas bubbles throughout.

-Colloids exhibit unique properties and behaviors depending on the dispersed phase and medium used to disperse it, leading to applications across industries including food and beverage, cosmetics, pharmaceuticals, materials science and environmental science.
+Colloids exhibit unique properties and behaviors depending on the dispersed phase and medium used to disperse it, leading to applications across industries including food and beverage, cosmetics, pharmaceuticals, materials science, and environmental science.
 Understanding different kinds of colloids is integral for designing and controlling colloidal systems used for such purposes.

 Formation and Stability

-Formation and stability of colloids depend upon various factors; let’s investigate their formation and what influences their stability:
+Let’s investigate their formation and what influences their stability:

 Formation of Colloids:

-2. Dispersion Methods: Colloids may be formed through various means, including mechanical disintegration: breaking apart larger particles to colloidal sizes by grinding, milling or crushing.
+2. Dispersion Methods: Colloids may be formed through various means, including mechanical disintegration: breaking apart larger particles to colloidal sizes by grinding, milling, or crushing.

 Condensation: Condensing gas or vapor into small droplets or particles results in colloidal formation.